thin-edge/tedge-container-bundle/README.md

 1. Create a `.env` file containing the environment variables (see the [Providing the device certificate by environment variables](./README.md#providing-the-device-certificate-by-environment-variables) for details on how to provide the device certificate)

     ```sh
+    # device id to use for the certificate
+    DEVICE_ID=demo01

     # Which c8y instance you want to connect to
     TEDGE_C8Y_URL=example.cumulocity.com